razvanvancea/js-supertest-soap-framework/README.md

 ### Note - URL
 You can pass the URL as CLI command --env flag.

 E.g. npx mocha -t 20000 tests/* --env='localhost:8088/myService'

 Feel free to check out the current one displayed in the package.json file.

 ### Note - Default Timeout Period
 Feel free to set the default timeout period directly in the 'package.json' file, in the scripts section (mocha -t 20000).
 Currently, the default value is set to 20 seconds.

 ### Note3:
-The XML payload will be stored in the 'data' folder.
+The XML request payload will be stored in the 'data' folder.